BlueBrain/BioExplorer/ARCHITECTURE.md

 #### Plug-ins

 A plug-in is a set a functionalities that are not provided by the core of the application.
 For example, exposing a REST interface via HTTP, or streaming images to an distant display.
-Plug-ins are components external to the core that are dynamically loaded during the initialization process.
-[Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) accepts multiple iterations of the `plug-in` command line argument, followed by the name of the plug-in.
+Plug-ins are components external to the core that are dynamically loaded during the initialization process. _BBBE_ accepts multiple iterations of the `plug-in` command line argument, followed by the name of the plug-in.
 The plug-in manager is in charge of loading and keeping track of the plug-ins for the lifetime of the application.
 At every iteration of the rendering loop, the `preRender` and `postRender` methods are respectively invoked before and after the rendering of the current frame, and this for every plug-in.

 #### Data loaders

-[Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) provides a default loader for meshes, proteins, volumes and point clouds.
+_BBBE_ provides a default loader for meshes, proteins, volumes and point clouds.

 #### Engine